Back to main menu

 Why you need an email newsletter

 Email newsletters are one of the most popular ways to nurture existing and potential clients.
 Why?
 Well, mostly because it’s low-cost and has great return on investment (ROI).
 Email marketing is one of the most effective marketing channels for both SMBs and enterprise level companies.
-The average email marketing ROI is $35 for every $1 spent, with 76% of customers preferring email communication pre-purchase.
+The average email marketing ROI is $35 for every $1 spent, with 75.4% of consumers saying email is their channel of choice when hearing from brands.

 Well-designed marketing emails sent regularly, like email newsletters, webinars, event registrations, and product sales guarantee constant website traffic.
 Newsletters generally form the largest part of all marketing emails sent and hold a great deal of potential.